frvnzz/Huber_Franz-Aurel_EbCRD_Final_Assignment/README.md

 - The **Timer.cs** script manages the countdown timer for each round.
 - When the game starts, the timer is initialized with `gameDuration` of **GameManager.cs** and started using the `StartTimer()` method.
 - The timer counts down in real time, and when it reaches zero, the game ends automatically by calling the `EndGame()` method of **GameManager.cs**.
-- The **TimerDisplay.cs** script updates the UI to show the remaining time to the
+- The **TimerDisplay.cs** script updates the UI to show the remaining time in the game.

+#### Leaderboard
+- The **LeaderboardManager.cs** script manages saving and loading the top scores to a persistent JSON file (`leaderboard.json`) by using the `Application.persistentDataPath`.
+When the game ends through `GameManager.EndGame()`, the final score is added to the .json by calling `LeaderboardManager.AddEntry()`.
+The leaderboard keeps only the top 5 scores and adds a timestamp for when they were achieved.

 #### Display Scripts